Client Data Protection Policy

 External Third Parties means:

-- Service providers acting as processors based within the EEA who provide it, website and system administration services.
+- Service providers acting as processors based within the EEA who provide IT, online data room hosting or website and system administration services.

 - Suppliers based in the UK providing marketing services to us, or with whom we are conducting joint marketing exercises.

-- Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based within the EEA who provide consultancy, banking, legal, insurance and accounting services.
+- Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based within the EEA who provide consultancy, banking, legal, insurance, pension and accounting services.

 - Our professional indemnity insurers or brokers, and our auditors, or risk managers who we or they may appoint.